How Good a Workout Is Walking, Really?

 After all, nowadays, it seems the most popular workouts are all about going hard, cranking up the intensity, and more or less being reduced to a shaking puddle of sweat — not really walking’s M.O.

 That’s OK!
 No matter your fitness level or experience with exercise, you can gain some serious benefits from adding walking to your regular routine.

 Short answer: Yes!

 Research shows that even small increases in your daily step count can significantly improve overall health.
 Here are some of the top reasons why walking is such good exercise.

 - Cardiovascular health: Walking gets the heart pumping.
-In fact, calorie for calorie burned, moderate walking is just as beneficial at improving blood pressure, high cholesterol, and reducing the risk of cardiovascular disease as is running, per research from the Lawrence Berkeley National Laboratory.
+In fact, it may be just as beneficial at supporting cardiovascular health as running, per research from the Lawrence Berkeley National Laboratory.

 - Brain function: Getting moving has large benefits for cognitive health.
 And research in stroke patients shows that moderate-intensity walking increases the body’s levels of brain-derived neurotrophic factor, a protein that supports brain health.